Grigorij-Dudnik/XLeRobot-contrib/docs/en/source/software/getting_started/LLM_agent.md

 give_notebook = create_vla_single_arm_manipulation(
     tool_name="Give_a_notebook_to_a_human",
-    tool_description="Manipulation tool to take a notebook from your basket and give it to human.
-Use the tool only when you are close to the human (base of human is below green line), and look straingt on him.", task_prompt="Grab a notebook and give it to a human.", server_address="0.0.0.0:8080",
+    tool_description="Manipulation tool to take a notebook from your basket and give it to human.", task_prompt="Grab a notebook and give it to a human.", server_address="0.0.0.0:8080",
     policy_name="Grigorij/act_right_arm_give_notebook",